lingtalfi/Light_Kit_Editor/doc/api/Ling/Light_Kit_Editor/Storage/LightKitEditorBabyYamlStorage/addPage.md

-LightKitEditorBabyYamlStorage::addPage — Adds a page.
+LightKitEditorBabyYamlStorage::addPage — Adds a page, or replaces it if it already exist.